loot/loot.github.io/LOOT-FAQs.md

 ##### When LOOT updates the load order, it removes line breaks from `plugins.txt` and `loadorder.txt`.
 Won't this break something?

 LOOT has probably just replaced the `CR LF` line breaks with `LF` line breaks.
 It doesn't make any difference to the game.

+##### Some of LOOT's user interface is cut off by the edge of its window.
+Why?

+This is probably due to your display scaling settings, and may also affect other applications.
+Try setting your scaling to 100% to avoid the issue.